Extreme Values of Permutation Statistics: Introduction

 \section{Introduction}

-Statistics on random permutations, such as the number of inversions, descents, length and number of cycles, have a long history and also generated recent interest.
-Often such statistics can be generalized from permutations to finite Coxeter group elements, where the validity of results about the statistics might depend on group theoretic properties.
-This is visible, for example, for the large rank asymptotics of the distributions of permutation statistics, where central limit theorems do not hold if the variance of permutation statistics is too small, which can happen in dihedral groups.
+Statistics on random permutations, such as the number of inversions, descents, length and number of cycles, have a long history and have also attracted recent interest \cite{bruck2019central, chatterjee2017central, kahle2020counting}.
+These statistics can often be generalized from permutations to elements of finite Coxeter groups, where the validity of results on the statistics may depend on group theoretic properties.
+This is visible, for example, for the large rank asymptotics of the underlying Coxeter groups, as central limit theorems do not hold if the variance of permutation statistics is too small, which can happen in dihedral groups.

-Central limit theorems (CLTs) for inversions and descents in finite Coxeter groups have been found by Kahle \& Stump \cite{kahle2020counting}.
-Chatterjee \& Diaconis~\cite{chatterjee2008new, chatterjee2017central} used Stein's method on interaction graphs to prove a CLT for the sum of descents and inverse descents.
-Röttger \& Brück~\cite{bruck2019central, rottger2018asymptotics} extended this to other types of Coxeter groups.
-Work of Conger \& Viswanath~\cite{conger2007normal} contains CLTs for permutations on multisets, and He~\cite{he2020central} studied a CLT for the two-sided descent statistic on a Mallows-distributed permutation.
+Central limit theorems (CLTs) for inversions and descents on finite Coxeter groups were found by Kahle \& Stump \cite{kahle2020counting}.
+For the symmetric groups, a proof of the CLT for both statistics was already given by Bender~\cite{bender1973central}.
+Chatterjee \& Diaconis~\cite{chatterjee2017central} used the method of interaction graphs developed in \cite{chatterjee2008new} to prove a CLT for the sum of descents and inverse descents.
+Röttger \& Brück~\cite{bruck2019central, rottger2018asymptotics} and F\'{e}ray \cite{feray2020central} extended this to other types of Coxeter groups.
+The work of Conger \& Viswanath~\cite{conger2007normal} provides CLTs for permutations on multisets, and He~\cite{he2022central} studied a CLT for the two-sided descent statistic on a Mallows-distributed permutation.

-In this paper, we initiate the study of extreme values of permutation statistics.
-This means that we study the distribution of the maximum value of a permutation statistic over a collection of independent samples.
-Our main result, Theorem~\ref{thm:mainArbitraryCoxeter}, is that, for inversions and descents, under suitable growth of the variance, there is a Gumbel limiting distribution of the decompositions of the maximum statistic.

-Permutation statistics typically take only finitely many values (when considered on a fixed Coxeter group).
-In this case, the maximum sequence of the statistic is frozen at the largest-possible value upon its first realization, which happens in finite time.
-Hence, no affine-linear rescaling can achieve a non-degenerate limit behavior of the maxima in the fixed rank case.
-The lack of non-degenerate extreme value limits for i.i.d.\ sequences is a general phenomenon that affects discrete distributions, both with finite support (e.g., the uniform distribution on $\{1, \ldots, n\}$ and the binomial distribution) and infinite support (e.g., the Poisson and geometric distribution).
-Consequently, one crucial task is to determine the growth condition on the rank in our theorems.
-We create a suitable triangular array that contains countably many distributions that \emph{are not identical}, but whose parameters change with a controlled rate, which then leads to a Gumbel limit.